EPCCed/fulhame-docs/user_guide/connect.rst

     Tue Dec 20 16:48:32 GMT 2016

-The second entry in the ".ssh/config" file suggested in the section `Connecting using SSH keys`_ automatically connects to NextgenIO via hydra-vpn.
-It uses the entry for hydra-vpn to make the first connection, and then continues straight to NextgenIO.
+The second entry in the ".ssh/config" file suggested in the section `Connecting using SSH keys`_ automatically connects to Fulhame via hydra-vpn.
+It uses the entry for hydra-vpn to make the first connection, and then continues straight to Fulhame.

 You can set up as many of these entries as you need in your local configuration file.
 Other options are available.
 See the `ssh_config